-On the Project Cost tab of the PB capital request module, there will be a link to DGS Forms Center.
-Using the filter at that site, one can find Form CR-1 (DGS-30-199) Project Planner, which is designed to assist agencies in developing the program, scope, and projected cost for a capital project.
+On the Project Cost tab of the PB capital request module, there will be a link to the DGS Forms Center.
+Use the Forms Center to find Form CR-1 (DGS-30-199) Project Planner, which is designed to assist agencies in developing the program, scope, and projected cost for a capital project.
 Agencies submitting requests for general fund-related funding especially need to complete the form and attach it to the submission.
-Doing so will provide DEB with project information needed to project a project cost within the limited timeframe for budget review.
+Doing so will provide DEB with project information needed to estimate a project's cost within the limited timeframe for budget review.